xfra35/f3-access/README.md

 });
 $access->authorize('admin','My\App->forbidden');
 ```
-See [here](#authorization-failure) for details about what happends when authorization fails.
+See [here](#authorization-failure) for details about what happens when authorization fails.

 ## Potential improvements